-Your first consultation at our clinic with our skin cancer doctors will involve a detailed medical history including any prior skin treatments or concerns you may have had.
+Your first consultation at our clinic will involve a detailed medical history including any prior skin treatments or concerns you may have had.

-A physical assessment is then undertaken of al high-risk skin cancer regions of the body, especially any areas that you may have a concern about.
+A physical assessment is then undertaken of all high-risk skin cancer regions of the body, especially any areas that you may have a concern about.

 For this assessment, it is important that you are not wearing any make-up or concealers that could potentially be hiding an early skin cancer.

-Our doctor may assess any slightly concerning skin spots using a high magnification device called a dermatoscope.
+Part of our assessment of any slightly concerning skin spots may require the use of a high magnification device called a dermatoscope.

 Many skin cancers can be diagnosed during your first consultation by how it looks to the trained naked eye (or through the dermatoscope).

 Occasionally a biopsy of a suspicious lesion will be required.

 A biopsy involves taking a small sample of the lesion so that it can be sent to a specialist pathologist who will assess it under a microscope and determine what it is.

 This is often able to be completed on the day of your consultation.

 The area is numbed with local anaesthetic and a small (2-3mm) “punch biopsy” sample of skin is removed.
 This usually doesn’t require any stitches.